Andrei Konchalovsky: Political views

 In 2012, Konchalovsky was one of 103 public figures to sign a petition in support of the band Pussy Riot during their 2012 trial.

 Konchalovsky endorsed Sergey Sobyanin of United Russia in the 2013 Moscow mayoral election.

 In 2014, Konchalovsky signed a statement condemning the Russian annexation of Crimea.
 However by 2017, he made statements supporting the annexation, claiming it was necessary.

 In 2020, Konchalovksy stated in an interview that he believed Nikita Khrushchev's debunking of Joseph Stalin's cult of personality during De-Stalinization was a mistake.

 Konchalovsky has voiced support for the ongoing Russian invasion of Ukraine.
 On January 15, 2023, Konchalovsky was sanctioned by the Ukrainian government.

 In the run-up to the Russian presidential election in 2024, Konchalovsky supported Vladimir Putin's candidacy, describing him as "an extraordinary leader, the most courageous and wise person".

 Personal life

 Konchalovsky has been married five times.
 His first wife was Irina Kandat.
 His second wife was Russian actress Natalya Arinbasarova, with whom he has one son: Russian film director Egor, born 15 January 1966.
 His third wife was Viviane Godet, with whom he has a daughter, Alexandra Mikhalkova, born 6 October 1971.
-His fourth wife was Irina Ivanova, with whom he has two daughters: Nathalia and Elena.
-His fifth wife is Russian actress Julia Vysotskaya; they have been married since 1998 and have two children: Maria (1999) and Petr (2003).
+His fourth wife was Irina Ivanova, with whom he has two daughters.
+His fifth wife is Russian actress Julia Vysotskaya; they have been married since 1998 and have two children.

-In October 2013, Konchalovsky and daughter Maria were involved in a vehicular collision in the south of France.
-Konchalovsky lost control of a rented Mercedes and swerved into oncoming traffic, where he crashed into another car.
-Maria suffered a traumatic brain injury and was placed into an induced coma.
-By 2018, Maria's condition had improved, and she returned to Russia with her parents.